robcarver17/pysystemtrade/docs/userguide.md

 The elements of a new pre-baked system will be:

-1. New stages, or a difference choice of existing stages.
+1. New stages, or a different choice of existing stages.
 2. A set of data (eithier new or existing)
 3. A configuration file
 4. A python function that loads the above elements, and returns a system object